10up/ElasticPress/readme.txt

 = Single Site =
 1. Activate the plugin.
-2. Define the constant EP_HOST in your wp-config file with the connection (and port) of your Elasticsearch application.
+2. Define the constant `EP_HOST` in your wp-config.php file with the connection (and port) of your Elasticsearch application.
 3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup`.

 = Multi-site Cross-site Search =
 1. Network activate the plugin
-2. Define the constant EP_HOST in your wp-config file with the connection (and port) of your Elasticsearch application.
+2. Define the constant `EP_HOST` in your wp-config.php file with the connection (and port) of your Elasticsearch application.
 3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup --network-wide`.

 == Changelog ==